AungMyin-CM/AungMyin/README.md

 Installation

--   Make a new env file for application configuration by coping from .env.example.
+-   Make a new .env file for application configuration by coping data from .env.example.
 Follow the steps to setup the application in your local server.

--   php artisan key:generate ( to generate a unique key for the application. )(
+-   php artisan key:generate ( to generate a unique key for the application. )

 -   php artisan migrate ( for database integration.)